takemobiteam/takemobi-test.github.io/docs/index.md

 - If a Booking changes, the Booking will be dropped from the Trip and the Trip's schedule of stops will adjust as needed.
 The changed Booking will no longer be assigned to a Trip, and API calls will need to be used to assign it to a Trip.
 - If a Flight changes, all Bookings involving that flight will be dropped from their Trips, and those Trips' schedules will adjust as needed.
 Those Bookings will no longer be assigned to Trips, and API calls will need to be used to assign it to a Trip.

+Planning staff can still make adjustments to Bookings & Trips and trigger replanning after the Planning Window ends.

 ## API Overview